MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-sales.md

 Use your customer data to create marketing lists, follow up workflows, and send out promotions with Dynamics 365 Sales.

 ## Known limitations

-1. Segments with 100'000 and more members/contacts cannot be exported to Dynamics 365 Sales.
+- Exports to Dynamics 365 Sales are limited to 100'000 members per segment.
-2. Export segments below the 100'000 members/contacts can take up to 3 hours to complete.
+- Segment exports to Dynamics 365 Sales can take up to 3 hours to complete.

 ## Prerequisite for connection